 What if you run a home-based business?

 When using your home for minor business purposes, the government does not normally expect you to pay business rates if:

 - you use a small part of your home for your business (eg a bedroom – for part of the day as an office)

-- you do not use it to sell goods or services to visiting clients or members of the public (as opposed to selling by post)
+- you don’t use it to sell goods or services to visiting clients or members of the public (as opposed to selling by post)

-- you do not employ other people to work at the premises
+- you don’t employ other people to work at the premises

-- you have made alterations that are not for a domestic purpose (such as converting a garage into a hairdressers or installing a hydraulic car lift)
+- you don’t make alterations that are not for a domestic purpose (such as converting a garage into a hairdressers, or installing a hydraulic car lift)